Contents of each lesson in the Language Transfer Spanish course

 We don’t learn any Spanish in this track.
 It explains the method for using a Language Transfer course.

-It emphasizes learning through the thinking method, focusing on understanding and constructing sentences rather than memorization or note-taking.
+It emphasizes learning through 'the thinking method', which focuses on understanding and constructing sentences rather than memorisation or note-taking.

-Even though this doesn’t cover any Spanish words, it’s very useful to listen to get a good introduction for how to use the course.
+Even though this track doesn’t cover any Spanish words, it’s very useful to listen to to get a good introduction for how to use the course.

 The first proper lesson.